Nolene-Human/FANG/README.md

 ## by Nolene Human
 date: 31/01/2023
 This application is built of the back of a Bachelor of Software Engineering Cybersecurity assignment to investigate a solution with recomemnded improvements.
+With the increase popularity in modern workspaces, proactive measures to prevent cybersecurity breaches are now also the responsibility of private networks.

+The problem is the lack of users' technical understanding combined with their fear of implementing any of these solutions due to the knowledge required are creating a huge risk.

+The solution is to provide an educational and easy to use cybersecurity tool.

+ a) What is considered a complete cybersecurity solution?

+b) What are the current and future cybersecurity solutions in each of the areas?

+c) What do my users need?

+d) What can be built in this phase of the project?

 # IMPORTANT TO READ